Welcome to the Artist's Room of the Cultural Museum. Artists and works of artists continues with an international bronze sculpture.

 Professor Guido Galletti cast the original from the inspiration of Italian swimmer/diver Duilo Merchant who wanted a symbol to inspire all who explored and loved the sea in 1954.
 In 1961, the second casting from the original Galletti mold was placed in St. George's Harbor in Grenada to commemorate those saved from the Italian ship Bianca C. which caught fire and sank in the harbor.
 The third casting was commissioned by Italian dive equipment manufacturer, Egidio Cressi, and donated to The Underwater Society of America.

-It was shipped to New York City and arrived at the Navy Pier.
+It was shipped to Chicago Illinois and arrived at the Navy Pier.

-After the presentation to the United States, the statue was shipped and stored at O'Hare Airport.
+the presentation to the United States was held at the Palmer House in Chicago.
+After festivities in Chicago, the statue was shipped and stored at O'Hare Airport.
 Finding a location for its permanent home was not easy, but with the attention from Senator Spessard Holland of Florida, John Pennekamp Park won out, but there was no money to transport it to Key Largo.

-The Orlando, Florida Otter Diving Club took a lead and with the help of the Naval Reserve a training flight transported the statue to Orlando where it was displayed.
+The Orlando, Florida Otter Diving Club took a lead and with the help of the Naval Reserve a training flight transported the statue to Orlando, Florida where it was displayed.

 One problem which had to be overcome was why were we putting this beautiful statue under water where so few could see it.
-In January 1964 it began traveling south Florida on display finally arriving at Pennekamp Park in the spring of 1965.
+In January 1964 it continued it trip to the Florida Keys to the Art McKee museum on Plantation Key.
+After engineering for the concrete foundation and other preparations were finalized, the statue was sent to Pennekamp Park in the spring of 1965.

 Cothron Construction Co. of Islamorada was low bidder for the two-day placement which turned into three days.
 On August 25, 1965, the now approximate 20,000 pound statue was lowered into the selected location.

-It was dedicated on June 29, 1966 by John Pennekamp, but before this, it had to withstand a test.
-Hurricane Betsy provided this on September 8 when she provided Category III wind churned seas.
+It was dedicated on June 29, 1966 by John Pennekamp at Harry Harris Park in Tavernier, but before this, it had to withstand a test.
+Hurricane Betsy provided this on September 8, 1965 when she provided Category III wind churned seas and test its placement.
 Despite many doubting Thomas', the statue stood firm and tall, and did not move.

-In 1994 the Historical Preservation Society nominated the statue for the Smithsonian Institute directed program of Save Outdoor Sculpture (SOS).
-I organized a survey team and these color photos are part of the result.
+In 1994 Jerry Wilkinson of the Historical Preservation Society nominated the statue for the Smithsonian Institute directed program of Save Outdoor Sculpture (SOS).
+He organized a survey team and these color photos are part of the result.
 Photos were taken by Richard Lemacks.

 Team member, Tammy Swetman, stands beside the statue.